tytydraco/yessleep/out/For_decades_they_trapped_me_inside_what_appeared_to_be_an_office_building_Honestly_I_think_I_deserved_worse.md

 A minute later, I paced into the kitchen with a young woman in tow.
 I was rushing around and giving her directions.

 *“FYI - Owen has an ear infection.
-I’ll make sure he gets his juice before I head out.
+I’ll make sure he gets his juice before I leave.
 It’s got cold-and-flu medicine in it, so don’t be surprised if he’s out like a light.
 There’s money for pizza in the foyer.
 I should be back by eleven.
 Oh, also, Meghan - I know you smoke.
 I’m not going to narc on you to your parents, but if you need to take a drag, please do it outside.
 Away from the house but not too far either.
 Got it?”*

 I blinked.
 When my eyes opened, the scene had changed.
 The room had changed, too.
 Now, there was the side of my secluded farmhouse in the dead of night through the window, and I was looking at it from a first-person point of view.
 I knew that point of view was my own.